ArtifexSoftware/mupdf.js/docs/how-to-guide/page.rst

 Cropping Pages
 --------------------

-To crop a page we just need to set its "CropBox" value with :meth:`setPageBox` and an associated :ref:`rectangle <Glossary_Rectangles>`.
+To crop a page we just need to set its "CropBox" value with :meth:`setPageBox` and an associated :mupdf:`rectangle <Rect>`.

 |example_tag|